origen-hub/origen-core-public/docs/public/pages/faq.md

 | Known at planning time? | Yes           | No                        |
 | Digest-pinned?          | **Yes**       | No                        |
 | ADP participant?        | **Yes**       | No                        |

 ---

+# 🧭 **Who controls Navigators and Backpacks?**

+You do.
+There is **no central registry** and no authority structure.

+Navigators and Backpacks are intentionally:

+* just a manifest
+* plus an optional Containerfile (with pinned digest)
+* stored in any Git server you choose

+Enterprise Git, GitHub, GitLab, air-gapped repos — all valid.

+OriGen is federated by design.
+You can publish your own definitions without permission from anyone.

+---